jo-tools/sudoku/README.md

   - Generate a random Sudoku puzzle with a given number of clues
   - Export as PDF | Print
 - Solve the Sudoku puzzle
-  - Interactively edit puzzles with on the fly validation
+  - Interactively edit puzzles with
+    - On the fly validation
+    - Solve next cells indication
   - Let the solver complete the puzzle

 ### Logic